 - processed into flaxseed oil, also known as linseed oil

-Flaxseeds are high in fiber and protein, making them a popular superfood choice for people who want to improve their nutritional consumption and overall health.
+Flaxseeds are high in fiber and protein, making them a popular food choice for people who want to eat more nutrients and improve their health.

 There are conflicting answers to this question.
 In the United States, pregnant people are often told to avoid consuming flaxseeds in any form.

 In Canada, consuming flaxseeds whole or ground is generally considered safe, as long as you do so in moderation.
 According to Alberta Health Services, experts recommend avoiding flaxseed oil and consuming flaxseeds only in amounts commonly found in food.

 If you’re unsure, it’s best to speak with your physician or a dietitian, if you have access to one, for guidance or alternative options.